GI Map Test UK : qPCR Stool Analysis for Gut Pathogens, Inflammation & Digestion

 How much does GI-MAP test cost UK?

-Our GI Map test includes Zonulin is £329 include shipping and is the most affordable on the market.
+Our GI Map test including Zonulin is £345 and is the most affordable on the market.

 Immunochemical Testing (FIT) - Steatocrit